oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

 - Promise of an object:
   - `accessToken` - Access token object containing the token value, suggested name, and options.
-  - `refreshToken` (optional) - Refresh token object containing the token value, suggested name, and options.
+  - `refreshToken` - Refresh token object containing the token value, suggested name, and options (if refresh token is available).
   - `frontendUrl` - The frontend URL to redirect the user after authentication.
   - `ticketId` - Ticket ID useful for bearer flow, store the tokens in a cache or database with a key based on this ticket ID.
 Later you can use this ticket ID to retrieve the tokens.
   - `msalResponse` - The MSAL response object for extra information if needed.